-- Process line speed: How fast is the process running?
+Process line speed: How fast is the process running?
 Each strobe system has a range of flash rates over which it operates.
-You need to be able to match the strobe’s flash range to the process speed.
+You need to be able to match the strobe’s flash range to the processing speed.